emmajanedrews/base-template/_posts/2017-07-11-whats-the-biggest-challenge-facing-sellers-in-our-utah-market.md

 What are some of the challenges sellers currently face in our market?

-According to Dane Hill, our director of operations who has extensive experience in transaction management, one of the biggest challenges is **appraisal issues.** There is a lot of demand but not a lot of track record of homes being sold for the prices in which the market is warranting.
+According to Dane Hill, our director of operations who has extensive experience in transaction management, one of the biggest challenges is **appraisal issues.** There is a lot of demand but not a lot of track record of homes being sold for the prices which the current market warrants.

 For example, we can encourage a client of ours to list a home at $375,000 and they can get an offer for $395,000, but once the buyer tries to get an appraisal done to satisfy their financing obligations, the appraiser won’t have enough track record of other sales at that price to warrant that $395,000 offer.
 The lender will only lend at what the home appraises for, so in this situation the buyer has to come up with the extra cash to close the difference or both parties have to renegotiate the sale price so the buyer can close on it.